 Foods for Aging Adults to Avoid

-While it’s incredibly important to make sure you’re getting the right amounts of necessary nutrients, it’s also important to be aware of those nutrients that you may not really need anymore.
+While it’s incredibly important to make sure you’re getting the right amounts of necessary nutrients, it’s also important to be aware of those nutrients that you may not need anymore.

 For instance, many older adults suffer from some sort of gastritis, which causes lower stomach acid.
 This condition can be aggravated by certain high acidic, high fat, and high citrus foods.
 Another issue to contend with is that as you age you don’t need as many calories, which means older adults need to adjust their diets for lower caloric intake.
 On top of that, as the immune system is oftentimes a bit weaker in older age, it’s important to avoid foods that may cause infections, poisoning, or sickness.